Alexander Beresford Hope

-Sir Alexander James Beresford Beresford Hope PC (25 January 1820 – 20 October 1887), known as Alexander Hope until 1854 (and also known as A. J. B. Hope until 1854 and as A. J. B. Beresford Hope from 1854 onwards), was a British author and Conservative politician.
+Sir Alexander James Beresford Beresford Hope (25 January 1820 – 20 October 1887), known as Alexander Hope until 1854 (and also known as A. J. B. Hope until 1854 and as A. J. B. Beresford Hope from 1854 onwards), was a British author and Conservative politician.

 Biography

 Early life

 Beresford Hope was the third and youngest son of Thomas Hope, the writer and patron of art, and his wife the Hon.
 Louisa Beresford, daughter of William Beresford, 1st Baron Decies, younger son of George Beresford, 1st Marquess of Waterford.
 The Hope family was of Scottish descent but had been settled in The Netherlands for many years, where they had a successful mercantile and banking business, but had returned to Britain after French troops occupied the country in 1795.
 Beresford Hope was educated at Harrow and Trinity College, Cambridge.
 His father died in 1831 and his mother married as her second husband her first cousin General William Beresford, 1st Viscount Beresford.
 In 1854 he inherited his stepfather's estates, including Bedgebury Park, Kent, and Beresford Hall, Staffordshire, and assumed by Royal licence the additional surname of Beresford.

 His brother was Henry Thomas Hope.